Skip to main content

 # Interactive menu

-agentuse auth login
+agentuse provider login

 # Or login to specific provider

-agentuse auth login anthropic
+agentuse provider login anthropic

-agentuse auth login openai
+agentuse provider login openai

-agentuse auth login openrouter
+agentuse provider login openrouter

 2. Environment Variables